Record, replay, and measure user flows

 Take a glance at the new Recorder panel (preview feature) with the video below.

-Use the Recorder panel to record, replay and measure user flows.
+Complete this tutorial to learn how to use the Recorder panel to record, replay, and measure user flows.

 This is a preview feature in Chrome 97.
 Our team is actively working on this feature and we are looking for your feedback for further enhancements.